 class

-Defines concrete PHP class to use as implementation.
+Defines the concrete PHP class to use as the implementation of the widget.

 arguments

-Documentation for provided widgets is available at Widgets.
+Documentation for the provided widgets is available at Widgets.

 tags